Casey Anthony Trial

 August 15, 2011

 Judge Perry from Casey Anthony’s murder trial has made one more ruling regarding Anthony–she is to report for supervised probation in Orlando.
 This probation is for her check fraud conviction, unrelated to the murder trial that made her famous.
 Among other things, her probation forbids her to consume drugs or alcohol, associate with known criminals, or own a firearm, and she must report regularly to a probation officer.
 The only difference in her probation from the standard for this type of crime is that Perry’s withholding her address for her protection.
 Since her acquittal in July Anthony is being called America’s most-hated person, and throughout her probation the Department of Corrections will do their best to keep her safe from an angry public.
-For the full story and the terms of her probation, go here.

 August 12, 2011